Video manipulation: History

-Types of video manipulation
+Types of Video Manipulation

-Computer applications are becoming more advanced in terms of being able to generate fake audio and video content that look real.
+Computer applications are becoming more advanced in terms of being able to generate fake audio and video content that looks real.
 A video published by researchers depicts how video and audio manipulation works using facial recognition.
 Though video manipulation could be thought of as piecing together different video clips, the types of video manipulation extend further than that.
 For example, an actor can sit in front of a camera moving his face.
 The computer then generates the same facial movement in real time on an existing video of Barack Obama.
 When the actor shakes his head, Obama also shakes his head, and the same happens when the actor speaks.
 Not only does this create fake content, but it masks the content as even more authentic than other types of fake news, as video and audio were once the most reliable types of media for many people.

-One of the most dangerous parts of video manipulation include the concept of politics; campaign videos are being manipulated to pose a threat to other nations.
-Dartmouth University computer science professor Hany Farid commented on video manipulation and its dangers.
+One of the most dangerous parts of video manipulation is the concept of politics; campaign videos are being manipulated to pose a threat to other nations.
+Dartmouth College computer science professor Hany Farid commented on video manipulation and its dangers.
 Farid said that actors could generate videos of Trump claiming to launch nuclear weapons.
 These fabricated videos could be shared on social media before the mistake can be fixed, possibly resulting in war.
 Despite the presence of manipulated video and audio, research teams are working to combat the issue.
 Prof. Christian Theobalt, a member of a team working on the technology at the Max-Planck-Institute for informatics in Germany, states that researchers have created forensic methods to detect fakes.

 The Washington Post's fact-checking team has identified six forms of video manipulation, classified into three categories: